techlahoma/broadcasting/teams.md

 * Members
   * Aaron Krauss, Kimberly Collins, Ryan Johnson
   * #ss46-ug-leaders
-  * @broadcastcommittee
 * Responsibilities
-  * Train volunteers (at least one per group)
-  * Coordinate with user group leaders, speakers, and stream team volunteers (in the #ss46-ug-leaders channel)
+  * Coordinate with user group leaders, speakers, and stream team volunteers
+  * Train volunteers (at least one per group) on streaming processes
   * Document processes
-  * Determine whether chatbot can/should be fixed

 ### OKC Stream Team
 * Members
   * #ss46-ug-leaders
-  * @streamteam
   * **need more volunteers**
   * Volunteers who have been trained and are willing to stream meetups on a regular basis
   * User group leaders who have been trained and are willing to stream meetups but generally only for their own groups
+* Responsibilities
+  * Stream Techlahoma meetups at StarSpace46 to Twitch

 ### Norman Stream Team
 * Members
-  * Joe Matthews, Chris Tse, Kristin Garcia, Austin Keeton
+  * Kristin Garcia (lead), Joe Matthews, Chris Tse, Austin Keeton, Chris Aguilar
   * #norman-stream-team
+* Responsibilities
+  * Stream Techlahoma meetups at Tom Love Innovation Hub to Twitch

 ### Tulsa Stream Team
 * Members